EarlPitts/msc-thesis/contents/01_intro.md

 The purpose of refactorings is to improve the structure of already existing source code, based on some criteria (usually readability).
 This thesis presents a way for checking if refactorings do in fact preserve the functional equivalence of programs before and after some refactoring transformation, without introducing bugs.
 We also provide an implementation with some promising results, although more work is needed for it to be used in real-world applications.
-The thesis starts by describing the basic problems we tried to solve.
-Then a general overview of the various techniques and tools used is given.
-Then we elaborate on our approach for testing the equivalence of refactored programs, which consists of two main parts: equivalence of sequential and concurrent programs.
-This partitioning is due to the fact that introducing concurrency into the programs in question leads to whole new set of problems related to functional equivalence.
-We close by summarizing our results, discussing how we evaluated our implementation, and give recommendations for further work.

 ## Motivation